kukai10/PAD_AlgorithmicSolver/README.md

 PAD-AS
  A game solver to automate Puzzle&Dragons game on an emulator on a computer

+## Updates and important info:
-## The android emulator, NOX, doesnt support the new update of PAD, so wait few weeks for the new PAD to be compatible.
+### The android emulator, NOX, doesnt support the new update of PAD, so wait few weeks for the new PAD to be compatible.

+---
  Languages: [English](README.md), [日本語/Japanese](README.jp.md)
  - [General and Getting Started](#getting-started)
      - [Motivation for the Project](#intro)